rat10/nng/querying.md

 >
 > - display of annotations (as "there is more..." or similar)
 > - scoping queries to nested graphs (recursively following their nested graphs)
-> - querying (included/transcluded) graph literals
+> - querying included graph literals
 > - displaying results with non-standard semantics, e.g. unasserted, opaque, etc